Faraday paradox: Faraday's explanation

 In Faraday's model of electromagnetic induction, a circuit received an induced current when it cut lines of magnetic flux.
 According to this model, the Faraday disc should have worked when either the disc or the magnet was rotated, but not both.
 Faraday attempted to explain the disagreement with observation by assuming that the magnet's field, complete with its lines of flux, remained stationary as the magnet rotated (a completely accurate picture, but maybe not intuitive in the lines-of-flux model).
 In other words, the lines of flux have their own frame of reference.
-As we shall see in the next section, modern physics (since the discovery of the electron) does not need the lines-of-flux picture and dispels the paradox.
+As is shown in the next section, modern physics (since the discovery of the electron) does not need the lines-of-flux picture and dispels the paradox.

 Modern explanations

 A circuit is not necessarily a loop

 In step 1, the paradox can be readily solved: the circuit does not constitute a simple loop of wire, as postulated by Faraday's law of induction; it is rather the union of two loops, because the current can flow through the two halves of the rim (see figure 2).
 If, on the other hand, one keep only one part of the rim from the radius junction to the brush, then the whole circuit is now a true loop whose shape varies with the time; then Faraday's law applies and leads to correct results.